openshift-metal3/dev-scripts/README.md

 NOTE: If you use a provisioning network other than the default, you may need to modify the IP addresses used in

+## Hive dev/test environments

+Use `hive_setup.sh` to build two additional sets of VMs and networks for clusters that can be deployed with hive.
+Installing and using Hive is left up to the caller, but the inputs to deploy each cluster are generated in the `ocp/hive1` and `ocp/hive2` directories.

+Use `hive_cleanup.sh` to delete the resources created for the extra clusters.

 ## Cleanup

 - To clean up the ocp deployment run `./ocp_cleanup.sh`